 - Hands are the principal carriers of disease-causing germs.
-It is estimated that if handwashing with soap is widely practiced, approximately 230,000 deaths could be averted.18 - A single gram of human feces can contain 10 million viruses and one million bacteria. - Handwashing promotion in the community in low-and middle-income countries was found to prevent about 28% of diarrheal episodes by increasing handwashing at key moments.
-Providing soap in interventions seems to increase the size of the effect.19 - Prevalence of diseases attributable to no handwashing has steadily declined since the 1990s; between 2000 and 2015, lost DALYs attributed to no handwashing have declined by 19%.20
+It is estimated that if handwashing with soap is widely practiced, approximately 230,000 deaths could be averted. - A single gram of human feces can contain 10 million viruses and one million bacteria. - Handwashing promotion in the community in low-and middle-income countries was found to prevent about 28% of diarrheal episodes by increasing handwashing at key moments.
+Providing soap in interventions seems to increase the size of the effect. - Prevalence of diseases attributable to no handwashing has steadily declined in the past decade; between 2006 and 2016, lost DALYs attributed to no handwashing have declined by 25%.